Nicolas de Neufville, seigneur de Villeroy

-In summer 1588, the king's position became perilous when Henry I, Duke of Guise, and his followers in the Catholic League took control of Paris, co-ordinating their move with the armada that Philip II of Spain had sent against Protestant England.
+In the summer of 1588, the king's position became perilous when Henry I, Duke of Guise, and his followers in the Catholic League took control of Paris, co-ordinating their move with the Spanish Armada that Philip II of Spain had sent against Protestant England.
 Henry III managed to evade capture; but later that year faced a meeting of the Estates of Blois, packed with his enemies.
 On 8 September, at Blois, Villeroy received a note from the king dismissing him from his job.
 Henry dismissed the rest of his chief ministers at the same time.
 His letter to Villeroy began:

 Villeroy, I remain very well contented with your service; do not fail however to go away to your house where you will stay until I send for you; do not seek the reason for this my letter, but obey me.

 Henry offered Villeroy and his colleagues neither explanation nor compensation.

 No definitive motive for the king's decision has been established by historians.
 It may merely have been the impulsive act of a man losing touch with reality.
 On 28 December that year, the king ordered the murder of Henry, Duke of Guise, who was stabbed by the royal bodyguard and died at the foot of the king's bed.
 Eight months later, Henry III was assassinated himself, by a friar called Jacques Clément.

-After the assassination of Henry III in 1589 and the succession of Henry IV of France, Villeroy at first worked for the Catholic League.
+After the assassination of Henry III in 1589 and the succession of Henry IV, Villeroy at first worked for the Catholic League.
 Villeroy came back to power in 1594 once Henry IV recanted his Protestant faith and returned to the Catholic fold.
 An expert on foreign affairs, under Henry IV he was the second minister under Sully.
 He aided in Sully's downfall in 1611, becoming principal minister.
 His own ministerial preeminence was challenged by Sillery from 1614 onwards.

 Villeroy died in 1617 and was buried in the church of Magny-en-Vexin.
 An effigy of Villeroy in middle age may be seen in the church today, along with those of his father and Magdalene.